The Arrival of Helene

 The Storm’s Toll on the Region

-Hurricane Helene left behind more than damaged roads and broken utilities, it claimed lives across WNC.
-By mid-2025, the state had confirmed 108 storm-related fatalities in North Carolina, most of them in the western mountains where flash flooding and landslides struck hardest
+Hurricane Helene left behind more than damaged roads and broken utilities.
+It claimed lives across WNC.
+By mid-2025, the state had confirmed 108 storm-related fatalities in North Carolina.
+Most were in the western mountains, where flash flooding and landslides struck hardest.

 As Helene poured relentless rain across Buncombe, Yancey, Mitchell, Rutherford, and surrounding counties, flash flooding destroyed bridges, severed highways, and isolated entire towns.
 The French Broad River crested at record levels, while the Swannanoa, Pigeon, and Toe Rivers overtopped their banks.
 Landslides buried sections of highway and rail, while floodwater overtook schools, homes, and businesses.

-Approximately 180 public drinking water systems across WNC were closed in early October, and nearly 100 wastewater plants were either offline, damaged, or without power.
-The North Carolina Department of Environmental Quality (DEQ) provided on-the-ground technical support to help restore operations, while also coordinating with the EPA to sample more than 1,500 private wells in Buncombe and Watauga counties to ensure safe drinking water.
+Approximately 180 public drinking water systems across WNC were closed in early October.
+Nearly 100 wastewater plants were either offline, damaged, or without power.
+The North Carolina Department of Environmental Quality (DEQ) provided on-the-ground technical support.
+They helped ensure safe drinking water.
+They coordinated with the EPA to sample more than 1,500 private wells in Buncombe and Watauga counties.

 Entire communities were cut off.
-More than 200,000 power outages left residents in the dark, while water and sewer systems failed, raising urgent public health risks.
+More than 200,000 power outages left residents in the dark.
+At the same time, water and sewer systems failed, raising urgent public health risks.
 Cell towers and communication lines went down, leaving emergency responders scrambling to coordinate aid.

 “I remember it being incredibly quiet at night, there were no lights and with the exception of a lone generator or two, there were no sounds,” recalls WithersRavenel Funding Team Lead, North Carolina, Megan Powell.
 “It was a stark contrast from during daylight hours, where all you heard was the sound of chainsaws and people working together to clean up their yards and helping their neighbors.”

 The devastation reshaped the geography of WNC.
-Places once familiar to residents were rendered unrecognizable, and the reality of recovery loomed large even after the skies cleared.
+Places once familiar to residents were rendered unrecognizable.
+As a result, the reality of recovery loomed large even after the skies cleared.

 The Days After Helene

 In the immediate aftermath of Hurricane Helene, WithersRavenel mobilized to provide emergency surveying and engineering services.
-While many of our staff had experience responding to natural disasters, the magnitude and extent of the damage tested our teams in ways few had ever encountered.
+While many of our staff had experience responding to natural disasters, the magnitude and extent of the damage tested our teams.
+Few had ever encountered challenges like these.

 Local governments across Western North Carolina were not unprepared.
-Emergency response and continuity plans were in place, and communities had experience managing severe weather events.
-But Helene delivered rainfall, flooding, and landslides on a scale that exceeded those frameworks.
-The event revealed gaps that only become visible in the most extreme conditions, when existing resources, personnel, and infrastructure are stretched beyond their limits.
+Emergency response and continuity plans were in place.
+Communities had experience managing severe weather events.
+However, Helene delivered rainfall, flooding, and landslides on an unprecedented scale.
+Thus, the event revealed gaps that only become visible in the most extreme conditions.
+Existing resources, personnel, and infrastructure were stretched beyond their limits.

 DEQ staff ultimately mapped more than 2,500 landslides across the mountains.
-Hundreds of dams sustained damage, and one high-hazard dam, the Lake Craig Dam on the Swannanoa River, breached.
-Meanwhile, more than 166 temporary debris staging sites were activated to handle downed trees, hazardous materials, and contaminated waste left in Helene’s wake.
+Hundreds of dams sustained damage.
+Notably, the Lake Craig Dam on the Swannanoa River breached.
+Furthermore, more than 166 temporary debris staging sites were activated to handle downed trees, hazardous materials, and contaminated waste left in Helene’s wake.

 Still, amid the disruption, moments of resilience and connection emerged.
-As WithersRavenel teams worked to restore essential services, residents across the mountains leaned on one another to endure the day-to-day realities of life without power, water, or communication.
+As WithersRavenel teams worked to restore essential services, residents across the mountains leaned on each other.
+They endured the day-to-day realities of life without power, water, or communication.

 Lessons Learned

 One year later, the memories of Hurricane Helene remain raw.
 For residents, the storm is remembered not only for its destruction but also for the resilience shown in the days and months that followed.
-Helene exposed vulnerabilities in transportation networks, utilities, and communication systems that must be addressed if mountain communities are to withstand the storms yet to come.
+Helene exposed vulnerabilities in transportation networks, utilities, and communication systems.
+These must be addressed if mountain communities are to withstand the storms yet to come.

 The response over the past year has demonstrated the importance of collaboration.
 Local governments, private consultants, and state agencies like the North Carolina DEQ have worked side-by-side to restore services and invest in the future.
-DEQ alone has secured more than $800 million in state and federal recovery funds, with nearly $200 million already awarded to support rebuilding efforts, restore water systems, and strengthen critical infrastructure against future floods.
+DEQ alone has secured more than $800 million in state and federal recovery funds.
+Of that, nearly $200 million has already been awarded to support rebuilding efforts.
+These funds aim to restore water systems and strengthen critical infrastructure against future floods.

 Lessons Learned